thalescr/thalescr/README.md

 ### Hi there, I'm Thales 👋

-I'm a web developer currently working with Django and React.
+I'm a software developer currently working with Django and React.

 <div>
   <a href="https://github.com/thalescr">